 During the mid-19th century cricket became particularly associated with manliness, and women’s cricket all but died out.
 However, from the end of the 19th century women’s cricket revived in England, Australia and New Zealand, although the game remained male dominated.

 The first New Zealand women’s interprovincial cricket tournament took place in 1933 for the Hallyburton-Johnstone Shield.
 In 1934 the New Zealand Women’s Cricket Council was formed, its administration separate from that of men’s cricket.

 Until the mid-1950s the New Zealand’s men’s and women’s cricket teams lost or drew all their test matches.

 The New Zealand men’s team had their first test cricket victory in 1956 – over the West Indies at Eden Park.
 After that things began to look up.
 During the 1960s and 1970s the New Zealand men won nine test matches.

 In the 1980s the New Zealand men won 17 and lost 15.
 Cricketers such as Richard Hadlee and Martin Crowe became household names.

 In 1972 the women’s team had their first and only test victories, beating both South Africa and Australia.
 After that most of their test games were draws.

 New cricket formats

 Traditional cricket involves three to five days of play, and test cricket matches are played over five days.
 However, since the 1970s the popularity of shorter games – called one-day or limited-overs games – has risen dramatically.
-These include One-Day International (ODI) gamess and Twenty20 cricket.
+These include One-Day International (ODI) games and Twenty20 cricket.